MicrosoftDocs/well-architected/well-architected/architect-role/ongoing-support.md

 ## Review proposed changes

 Every workload has a backlog of workload ranging from broad epic, directional level work, to specific tasks that need to be accomplished.
 As an architect, find ways to be involved in the requirements gathering, scoping, and acceptance criteria building for work items.
 Because the implementation team is usually busy with delivering on current work items, an architect can provide time to review, validate, and refine work future work items.
-They can help detect when a new feature may require a redesign of a component in the system, provide cost analysis on the proposed change, or propose an approach to introduce the new changes incrementally.
+They can help detect when a new feature requires a redesign of a component in the system, provide cost analysis on the proposed change, or propose an approach to introduce the new changes incrementally.
 Ultimately, bringing an architect in early in proposed changes involving new functionality or an expanded user base can minimize rework or prevent being surprised by unknown cliffs in the design.

 ## Next steps